I’ve been using my Ruffwear Harness and my Mighty Paw Harness for many years now, so today it’s finally time for a comparison blog post.

-First off, I’ll be completely transparent and say that I started working for Mighty Paw in late 2020!
+First off, I’ll be completely transparent and say that I worked for Mighty Paw from 2020-2022.

 The very first Mighty Paw product I used was their treat pouch, and I remember calling it the Ferrari of dog treat pouches, lol.
 Compared to the flimsy treat bags I had used until then, it felt super strong and durable – and it still is.

 I slowly progressed to using their dual handle leashes as well as their poop bag holder and poop bags in 2018, followed by their harnesses, collars and sling leashes in 2019.

 Back then, I was still running my own dog walking and pet sitting business and really began to appreciate the Mighty Paw dual handle leashes whenever I walked client dogs.

 They make it super easy to handle large dogs who pull and lunge, as well as those with a strong prey drive!